leobauza/react-ssr/README.md

 ...
 ```

-After the client side JavaScript has loaded it can update the count every second.
+After the client-side JavaScript has loaded it can update the count every second.

 ## The Server